bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 ...

 ```
-We've pulled in the `assert` module and attempt to validate that the length of the Grocery List has grown by one after having run the previous step - _When_ - in adding the item.
+We've pulled in the `assert` module and attempt to validate that the length of the Grocery List has grown by a value of 1 after having run the previous step - _When_ - in adding the item.

 Run that and we'll get an exception:
 ```